amd/ZenDNN/docs/operator/low_overhead_operator/lowoha_sdpa_operator.md

 ## Overview

-The **LowOHA SDPA (Scaled Dot-Product Attention) Operator** is a high-performance, framework-agnostic implementation of the flash attention algorithm for CPU inference.
-It provides a direct C API that accepts raw pointers and stride metadata, eliminating any dependency on PyTorch ATen or other framework tensors.
+The **SDPA (Scaled Dot-Product Attention) API** (`sdpa_direct`) is a high-performance, framework-agnostic implementation of the flash attention algorithm for CPU inference.
+It accepts raw pointers and stride metadata, eliminating any dependency on PyTorch ATen or other framework tensors.

-The operator implements the standard multi-head attention computation:
+It computes the standard multi-head attention:

 $$
 \text{Attention}(Q, K, V) = \text{softmax}\!\left(\frac{Q \cdot K^T}{\sqrt{d_k}} + M\right) \cdot V